 Yes, you can, but you are not required.

 Food safety complaints or suspected foodborne illness can be reported to the Environmental Health Department at 519-258-2146 ext.
-4475.
+4475 or submitted online.
 Your personal information will be requested, however it remains confidential.
 A Public Health Inspector will respond to your complaint and conduct an investigation.